cs0320/notes/book/src/apis-integration/apis-integration.md

 In next week's sprint, 2.1, you'll be building a _server_ that listens for and responds to requests.
 It gets its data from your CSV files.
 In 2.2, you'll also be getting data from other servers on the Internet.
 We anticipate some of the major challenges to be:
 * setting the server up to listen properly (you'll use the _strategy pattern_ for this, because that's how the web-server library we use is engineered);
-* serializing and deserializing data to and from other servers;
+* serializing and deserializing data to and from other servers; and
-* limited caching of prior results (you'll use the _proxy pattern_ for this!); and
+* limited caching of prior results (you'll use the _proxy pattern_ for this!).

-* _integration testing_ your server by sending it fake requests.
+**For testing:** You'll be using Postman to write example API queries to exercise your API.
+For now, we won't automate inspecting the responses, but we will get there in time.

 <center>
 <img src="./server_arch.png" width="50%"/>